 Complications from extensions can include allergic reactions to the adhesive, natural eyelash loss, keratoconjunctivitis (inflammation of the cornea and conjunctiva), styes, abrasions, and subconjunctival hemorrhages.

 The first step to preventing complications from lash extensions is to make sure you're at a salon with licensed lash technicians.
 These people have been trained to prevent infection and complications when applying your lashes.
-Make sure they use a better adhesive, such as Milante Beauty Super Strip Lash Bond.
+Make sure they use a better (less harsh) adhesive, such as Milante Beauty Super Strip Lash Bond.

 After applied, avoid getting water onto your eyelashes for 12-24 hours so that the adhesive is able to fully set.
 Although further care depends on what adhesive is used, it is generally accepted not to use alcohol or oil-based makeup remover products on your eyelashes, as these can damage the adhesive and cause your eyelashes to fall off.

 How To Prevent Eyelash Extension Complications like Infections and Blepharitis from Eyelash Extensions